RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/EPSS_Thresholds.md

 1. Remediate vulnerabilities that have weaponized exploits or evidence of exploitation in the wild or in our organization i.e. Weaponized Exploitation and above ![Exploitation Known evidence or activity](../assets/images/napkin1.png){ width="600" }
-    1.  independent of EPSS score
+    1.  independent of EPSS score per [Using EPSS with Known Exploitation](../epss/Introduction_to_EPSS.md#using-epss-with-known-exploitation)
 2. Remediate CVEs with EPSS score above some threshold
     1.  **we need to understand the effect of picking a threshold, so we do some analysis...**
-    2. This is the same policy used in our back of the napkin Model Remediation Policy, but here we additionally "remediate CVEs with EPSS score above some threshold".
+    2. This is the same policy used in our [back of the napkin Model Remediation Policy](../risk/Back_of_napkin.md), but here we additionally "remediate CVEs with EPSS score above some threshold".

 !!! note "Weaponized Exploits and EPSS"